Your Face Sounds Familiar (Philippine TV series) season 3: Mentors

 Jed Madela and Nyoy Volante reprised their previous roles as mentors, Jed for vocals and Nyoy for choreography, respectively, after being introduced as new mentors in the second season of the Kids edition.

 Performers

 The contestants and their monikers were revealed on February 4, 2021 Jhong Hilario decided to withdraw on Week 7, becoming the first to do so in the show's history, leaving seven performers competing for the grand prize from then on.

 Results summary

 The table below shows the corresponding total points earned per week.
 Each performance is ranked in two parts.
-In the first part, The Jury gives 1 to 8 points to the performers.
-In the second part, all of the performers give 3 points to another contestant other than them.
+In the first part, The Jury gives one to eight points to the performers respectively.
+In the second part, all of the performers give three points to another contestant other than themselves.